-Today I am grateful for the day David and I shared yesterday.
+Today I am grateful for the lovely week away David I have had in Adelaide.

 Until next time